Free Museum Passes and More Perks From Your LI Library Card

 Unlike the other cards in your wallet, a library card doesn't come with fees or payment due dates.
 It does, however, come with a list of very cool, very FREE perks for the whole family, and we’re not just talking books.

 Access to free museum passes from your local library is a huge perk for families, and one not everyone knows about: We are here to spread the word.
 In addition, your Long Island library card gets you access to a variety of other freebies that can entertain the whole family, from toddlers to tweens and teens.

-Take a look at our list of museums from which you can score free passes and our roundup of other cool perks available at libraries in Nassau and Suffolk counties.
+Take a look at our list of museums from which you can score free passes and our roundup of other cool perks available at libraries in Nassau and Suffolk counties and on the East End.
 For more details, check individual library websites.
 And see our seasonal fun guide and events calendar for more ways to keep your family busy this winter.